AAPI Immigrant Justice Webinar

 Wednesday: Seeing is Believing, English Not Required

-AJSOCAL’s communications experts will discuss the unique challenges to messaging and coverage in both English and ethnic media in order to build trust within the AAPI community.
-This session will explore the unique coordination and challenges to uplift AAPI stories and messages within English dominant or limited English proficient audiences.
+AJSOCAL’s communications experts discussed the unique challenges to messaging and coverage in both English and ethnic media in order to build trust within the AAPI community.
+This session explored the unique coordination and challenges to uplift AAPI stories and messages within English-dominant or limited-English-proficient audiences.

 Speakers (pronouns and titles):